GDPWinnerPranata/notes/zkPass/Payment Gateways.md

 Kaspay adalah _payment gateway_ PT.
 Darta Media Indonesia yang menghubungkan pembeli dan penjual yang bertransaksi di platform KASKUS.

+## BCA KlikPay

+> Dead

+BCA (Bank Central Asia) is one of the largest banks in Indonesia, and BCA KlikPay is their online payment gateway.
+It allows customers to make online transactions using their BCA accounts.

 ## GoPay

 > Contract signature required to start testing sandbox